winstarDeveloper/winstarDeveloper/README.md

 - 👀 I’m interested in Web Development and Design
 - 🌱 I’m currently learning VueJS, Gatsby
 - 💞️ I’m looking to collaborate on React, NodeJS Projects
-- 📫 You can react me at prayushkale@gmail.com
+- 📫 You can reach me at prayushkale@gmail.com